 There are a few marinas surrounding Isla Mujeres that tourists who are planning to sail to the island can utilize for a fee.
 These include Enrique Lima's Marina which is located downtown; El Milagro Marina, located at the entrance of the island's main lagoon; Marina Paraiso, also at the entrance of the lagoon; and Puerto Isla Mujeres Resort and Yacht Club on Laguna Macax.
 Amenities at most of the properties include electricity and water hook ups, wireless internet, laundry facilities, bathrooms, grocery and supply shops, and more.

-Starting to research visiting Isla Mujeres using your own boat, or a charter from a different location?
-See the listing that follows to find information concerning marinas in the area.
+Thinking about visiting Isla Mujeres using a vessel you own, or a charter from a different location?
+Take a look at the table below to find information on nearby marinas.

 |--||0.9 mi.
 (1.5 km) Northwest of Isla Mujeres|